Reports

 fear of landmine attacks.
 The Maoists must

 immediately end their practice of placing explosives on roads.
-HBA

 has said danger to citizens escalates when security personnel use public